adrium/icsinviter/README.md

 ## Configuration

-The configuration is read from multiple JSON files and the top level keys are merged.
+The configuration is read from multiple JSON files and the keys are merged recursively.
 Files to be loaded are specified as command line parameters.

 The configuration can be split into multiple files.